dasch-swiss/dsp-das/docs/docs/workspace/research.md

 ![Single resource view.
 The source type in this example is "Video".](/assets/images/source-selected-one.png) Single resource view.
 The source type in this example is "Video".

-SUID offers a graph view to visualize the connection of a selected source.
+Knora web app offers a graph view to visualize the connection of a selected source.
 The graph view is a powerful tool, because you will find more information about the source by clicking through the nodes.

 ![Graph view of a single resource.](/assets/images/source-graph-view.png) Graph view of a single resource.